 Shedding: Make sure you have time to brush or the financial freedom to groom your Goldie

-Gundogs are naturally a high energy breed and very human-centric
+Gundogs are naturally a high-energy breed and very human-focused

 They love activities!
 You can have a lot of fun together